radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 We're going to use it to install only one version of Ruby, but we can <a href='http://rvm.io'>consult the documentation</a> if we want to install a different version of Ruby.

-With `git-core` and `curl` installed we'll be able to install RVM with this command:
+With `curl` installed we'll be able to install RVM with this command:

-    curl -L get.rvm.io | bash -s stable
+    curl -L get.rvm.io | bash -s stable --auto

-The beautiful part of this is that it installs Ruby to our home directory, providing a sandboxed environment just for us.
+The beautiful part of this is that it installs RVM and Ruby to our home directory, providing a sandboxed environment just for us.

-Once that's done, we're going to need to add a line to `~/.bashrc` file (the file responsible for setting up our bash session) which will load RVM.
-Do this by running this command in the terminal:

-    echo '[[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm"' >> ~/.bashrc

-Then we'll need to reload the `~/.bashrc` file which we can do with this small command:
+Then we'll need to reload the `~/.bash_profile` file which we can do with this small command:

-    . ~/.bashrc
+    . ~/.bash_profile

 The next command we run will tell us what other packages we need to install for Ruby to work: